Gender Inclusive Housing (GIH) Frequently Asked Questions

 GIH will be presented as an option for returning students during the upcoming reapplication process.

-Interested students must submit the supplemental application that will ask students to identify how they will both enhance and benefit from living in the GIH community.
+Interested students must submit the supplemental application (found on the main GIH page) that will ask students to identify how they will both enhance and benefit from living in the GIH community.
 Applications will be reviewed by Residence Life professional staff for best fit depending on the expressed needs of the applicant and the availability of space within the GIH community.

 Residents would be able to make roommate and suitemate requests regardless of gender.
 Full suites will be identified for GIH assignments and no student would be placed in a gender inclusive suite without explicitly requesting it.
 For those who wish to reside in the GIH community, but do not have a roommate in mind, Residence Life staff would work with them individually to ensure the best possible placement.
 Requests by first-year students would be considered on a case-by-case basis depending on individual need.